Children, schools and education settings

 - Twice weekly testing for all school and college staff.

-If your child is attending school, and your school has informed you that there has been a positive case in school and your child is a close contact of the case then your child must self-isolate for 14 days.
+If your child attends school, and your school informs you that there has been a positive case in school and your child is a close contact of the case then your child must self-isolate for 14 days.
 This means that they must not leave home.
 If they develop any of the three main symptoms of COVID-19 then you should arrange for them to be tested and inform school of the outcome.
-If your child is symptom free then they can return to school after the isolation period.
+If your child is symptom-free then they can return to school after the isolation period.